jamulussoftware/jamulus/src/res/homepage/manual.md

 ![Connect dialog](connect.jpg)

-Shows a list of available servers which are registered at the Central Server.
-Select a server from this list and press the Connect button to connect to this server.
-Alternatively, double click a server from the list to connect to it.
-Permanent servers (those available for longer than 24 hours) are shown in bold font.
+The Connection Setup window shows a list of available servers which are registered at the Central Server.
+Select a server from this list and press the Connect button to join it.
+Alternatively, double click on on the server name.
+Permanent servers (those that have been listed for longer than 24 hours) are shown in bold.

 If you know the IP address or URL of a server, you can connect to it using the Server Name/Address field.
 An optional port number can be added after the IP address or URL using a colon as a separator, e.g,